 Being a small city, Galesburg does not have a public transit system used by locals to get to and from work.

 In Galesburg, just 8.47% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.

-The per capita income in Galesburg in 2010 was $17,845, which is lower middle income relative to Michigan, and low income relative to the rest of the US.
-This equates to an annual income of $71,380 for a family of four.
+The per capita income in Galesburg in 2010 was $17,616, which is low income relative to Michigan and the nation.
+This equates to an annual income of $70,464 for a family of four.

 The people who call Galesburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Galesburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Galesburg include English, Dutch, Irish, and Scottish.
+Important ancestries of people in Galesburg include German, Irish, Dutch, English, and Scottish.

 The most common language spoken in Galesburg is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Italian and Polish.